Power BI adoption roadmap: Data culture

 • Encouraging the use of trusted high-quality data sources.

-• Encouraging users to take advantage of investments in existing data resources.
+• Encouraging users to take advantage of existing investments in available data assets.

-• Helping people understand who owns and manages datasets.
+• Helping people understand who owns and manages data assets.

 • Establishing connections between consumers, creators, and owners.